johnmackintosh/patientcounter/README.md

 ## Uniques
 - To count patients, leave 'uniques' at the default value of 'TRUE'.
 - To count patient moves between locations during intervals, set uniques to 'FALSE'.
-This will result in double counting of some patients who occupy beds in different locations during each interval
+This will ensure patients who occupy beds in different locations during each interval are accounted for.

 ## Timezones